 There are two main functions of an EJD representative at a UEMS S/B/MJC:

 - to represent EJD’s opinion in the meetings

 - - therefore the representative must not give any official position on issues not previously decided by the EJD Executive Board or General Assembly

 - to report back to EJD the tasks and discussion of the representatives section

 - To cooperate with EJD on any issues related to UEMS S/B/MJC upon request from PGT chairperson or EJD’s Executive Board.

 By studying the agenda, which should be made available before each meeting, the representative will be able to check on the EJD´s website and contact the secretariat or the chairperson of the PGT for any relevant documents or policy statements by the EJD.
 In case an issue arises where EJD have not decided upon a policy yet, the representative should consult with the EJD PGT Committee chairperson.

-One month after each meeting, the representative should send in a written report to the EJD secretariat and PGT Committee Chairperson.
+Fifteen days after each meeting, the representative should send in a written report to the EJD secretariat and PGT Committee Chairperson.
 The representative should also inform the EJD secretariat of the dates of future meetings in his section/board or MJC, as well as of any changes in their contact information.